bioinformatics-hub-ke/Our-Activities/tool_hub/RNASeq_toolhub.md

 STAR Aligner(Spliced Transcripts Alignment to a Reference)

 STAR is a splice aware aligner designed to specifically address many of the challenges of RNA-seq data.It shows high accuracy and mapping speed.
-Alignemnt in STAR involves two steps;
+Alignment in STAR involves two steps;

 * Installation using bioconda